Larissa-Cury/E-commerceProject/README.md

 </div>

 * _How does the aaverage transaction value (ATV) change over time (yearly)?_
   - The break down of ATV by year is displayed in the table below.
-Putting together with the analysis obtainged in `XXX`, despite the company's growth from one year to the other, the growth does not seem to be so expressive.
+Putting together with the analysis obtainged in `Analyzing Sales Performance Across Years` (please check above), despite the company's growth from one year to the other, the growth does not seem to be so expressive.

 <div align="center">

 | Year | ATV     |
 |------|---------|
 | 2024 | $212.07 |
 | 2023 | $212.12 |
 | 2022 | $209.90 |

 </div>

 *  _How does the aaverage transaction value (ATV) change over time (yearly) by region?_